 A lot of the bartenders I meet want to jump really fast.
 They’ve been bartending for a month, and they expect to become in charge overnight.
 They don’t want to put in the time.
 You have to do the work.
 There’s no way around it.
-Learn the basics.
-Learn to walk before you can run.
+Learn the basics; learn to walk before you can run.

 What has it been like to see so many of your former employees—people like Phil Ward, Brad Farran, Giuseppe Gonzalez, Ivy Mix and Lynette Marrero—go on to open projects of their own?

-In addition to being a mentor to many, you’re also a competition judge and a consultant.
-Both of which require dispensing knowledge and advice at a rapid clip.
+In addition to being a mentor to many, you’re also a competition judge and a consultant, both of which require dispensing knowledge and advice at a rapid clip.
 How have these new roles changed your outlook on work?

-Well, it’s changed my day-to-day, for starters.
+Well, it has changed my day-to-day, for starters.
 Every day is different, which I love.
 Everything comes back to the bars for me.
 That’s my heart and soul.
 But judging and consulting offers an enriching perspective.
 I really love judging Diageo’s World Class competition, because it gave me the opportunity to see what’s going on in bars all over the world.
 Since I live and work in New York, I’ve been handcuffed to this city’s bar scene.
 It was great to judge a competition that brings in bartenders from all over the world; it broadened my view, reignited my interest in making drinks.

 What kind of judge do you think you are?

-[laughs] Well, I’m known for being brutally honest.
+[Laughs] Well, I’m known for being brutally honest.
 The competition isn’t for everybody.
 Just because you’re good behind the bar doesn’t mean you’re going to be a good competitor.
 You have to be a good presenter, a good public speaker, in addition to making an excellent drink.
 It’s what separates the good from the excellent.
 I’m not out to be mean, just honest.

 What’s the most important thing that a mentor can offer a mentee?

-Community.
-Being someone who brings people into the fold through introductions and shared experience.
+Community—being someone who brings people into the fold through introductions and shared experience.
 Basically, it’s the same thing that Dale did for me.
 He held my hand.
 Now that’s what I try to do for others.